- Supports legged and fixed-based robots.

 Klamp't planners and utilities must be incorporated into your robot's software environment via a bit of "glue code".

-For Python, paths can be sent to your robot as piecewise linear or piecewise cubic curves if you have implemented the Robot Interface Layer of the Python API.
+For example, a behavior may invoke a Klamp't planner when it needs a new path.
+The planner reads in the robot state and environment and uses Klamp't subroutines to generate a path.
+Then it calls klampt.model.trajectory.execute_path given the Klamp't RIL controller for your robot.
+(Python API) Paths are sent to your robot as piecewise linear or piecewise cubic curves if you have implemented the Robot Interface Layer of the Python API.
 See the control documentation for more details

 Direct robot control in C++ can be achieved using a mechanism in Interface/UserInterface.h, employed in the UserTrials program.
 These interfaces read in user input, call a real-time planner, and then send the resulting path to a MotionQueueInterface object.
 In UserTrials, the interface sends the path to a simulated robot.
 But by overloading the MotionQueueInterface class with a custom subclass that communicates with your robot, you can control your robot directly.
 (We have code available for Staubli 6DOF robots, please contact us if you are interested.)